TranPhucVinh/C/Physical layer/Memory/Pointer/Pointer and Array.md

 An array is a constant pointer.

-### Example 1

-Use pointer to get address and value of member of a one dimension array
+### Use pointer to get address and value of member of a one dimension array

 ```c
 #include <stdio.h>